-Vera Sokolova of Russia sped to a World record* in the women’s 20Km Race Walk at the Russian Winter Walking Championships in Sochi, Russia on Saturday (26).
+Vera Sokolova of Russia sped to a world record* in the women’s 20km race walk at the Russian Winter Race Walking Championships in Sochi, Russia on Saturday (26).

 Sokolova was aggressive from the start.
 Tatyana Sybileva, Tatyana Shemeyakina and the silver medal winner at the 2010 European Championships Anisiya Kirdyapkina provided a tough challenge from the outset.
 Sybileva and Shemeyakina were eventually disqualified but Kirdyapkina, wife of former World champion Sergei Kirdyapkin, fought on until the final dramatic moments when she was unable to catch Sokolova.

 Kirdyapkina finished just one second behind in 1:29:09.
 Anna Luckyanova finishd third in 1:27:49, an extremely promising debut over the 20 kilometre distance.